recurve-methods/flexvalue/README.rst

     :target: https://recurve-analytics-inc-flexvalue.readthedocs-hosted.com/en/latest/?badge=latest
     :alt: Documentation Status

 This library provides California aggregators, program administrators, utilities, and regulators a pathway to consistently and transparently gauge the value of their projects, portfolios, and programs.
-This uses the CPUC’s published avoided cost data to enable market actors across the state to assess demand flexibility value from either pre-defined or custom/measured load shapes.
+FLEXvalue uses the CPUC’s published avoided cost data to enable market actors across the state to assess demand flexibility value from either pre-defined or custom/measured load shapes.
+FLEXvalue accepts user-defined 8,760 hourly savings profiles or deemed load shapes that are part of the Database for Energy Efficiency Resources (DEER).
+See the user_inputs section below for more information.

 Use the following colab notebook which allows you to put in your own inputs and get results: